Morane-Saulnier M.S.406: In French service

 In the aftermath of the armistice, only a single Vichy unit, GC.
 1/7, was equipped with the M.S.406.
-According to Botquin, the deployment of the type from this point onwards reflected the fighter's relative obsolescence; it was reduced to relatively minor roles, being used mainly for training purposes in mainland France.
+According to Botquin, the deployment of the type from this point onward reflected the fighter's relative obsolescence; it was reduced to relatively minor roles, being used mainly for training purposes in mainland France.
 A handful of Syrian M.S.406 aircraft flew to Egypt, joining up with the Royal Air Force (RAF) and the Free French Air Force, continuing to be operated there until they became unserviceable.
-Those that remained in Vichy France's control saw action in Syria against encroaching RAF forces, and on Madagascar against the Fleet Air Arm of the Royal Navy suffering heavy losses against the service's Fairey Fulmar fighters.
+Those that remained in Vichy France's control saw action in Syria against encroaching RAF forces, and on Madagascar against the Fleet Air Arm of the Royal Navy, suffering heavy losses against the service's Fairey Fulmar fighters.

 Germany took possession of a large number of M.S.406s and the later M.S.410s.
 The Luftwaffe operated a number of the type for training purposes, while others were sold off to third parties.
 Finland purchased additional M.S.406s (as well as a few 406/410 hybrids) from the Germans, while others were passed off to Italy and some 48 aircraft were delivered to the Air Force of the Independent State of Croatia during 1943.
 Both Switzerland and Turkey also operated the type; the Swiss actually downed a number of both German and Allied aircraft during the 1944–45 period.

 Before the Pacific campaign proper, Vichy authorities in French Indochina were engaged in a frontier war against Thailand, during 1940–41.
 A number of M.S.406s stationed in Indochina downed several Thai fighters before all French Air Force units were withdrawn from the theatre.
-Some abandoned examples of the M.S.406 were captured by the Thai Air Force.

 In Finnish service

 The M.S.406 had a parallel career in Finland.
 In February 1940, the first 30 French fighters were allocated to LeLv 28, commanded by Major Jusu.
 These aircraft received the Finnish designations MS-301 to MS-330.
-They were used in combat during the Winter War, against the USSR and carried out 259 operational sorties and shot down 16 Soviet aircraft.
+They were used in combat against the USSR during the Winter War, and carried out 259 operational sorties and shot down 16 Soviet aircraft.
 In modified form, the M.S.406 were later involved in the Continuation War.
 Between November 1939 and 4 September 1944, Lv28 scored 118 aerial victories flying the Morane M.S.406 (the unit flew Bf 109Gs for a time, as well).
 The unit lost 15 aircraft.
-Total Finnish kills were 121.
+Total Finnish kills in Moranes were 121.
 The top Morane ace in all theatres was W/O Urho Lehtovaara, with 15 of his 44.5 total kills achieved in Moranes.
 The Finnish nicknames were Murjaani ("moor" or "Negro"), a twist on its name, and Mätimaha (roe-belly) and Riippuvatsa (hanging belly) because of its bulged ventral fuselage.